A paragraph is made up of three different components or pieces:

 When you are completing a writing assignment with multiple paragraphs, make sure that your body paragraphs are able to link together, even though they deal with different topics.

-- When you are organizing your body paragraphs, “build your essay around points you want to make (i.e., don’t let your sources organize your paper)” (The Writing Centre, n.d.).
+Organizing your body paragraphs so that you “build your essay around points you want to make (i.e., don’t let your sources organize your paper)” (The Writing Centre, n.d.).

-- Remember: the most information in research writing is your analysis or evaluation of the evidence so try to limit your evidence to about one third of the paragraph, leaving the other two thirds for your own words and ideas (Dickinson, n.d.).
+Remember: the most important part of research writing is your analysis or evaluation of the evidence, so try to limit your evidence to about one third of the paragraph, leaving the other two thirds for your own words and ideas (Dickinson, n.d.).